odinsy/movielibra/README.md

 ## Usage

+First of all you need to parse movies data from IMDB or TMDB.
+There are 3 ways to do it:

 ### CLI

-First of all you need to parse movies data from IMDB or TMDB.
-Also you can just use an existing movies data from ```data/``` directory.
 Format can be JSON or CSV.
 Just pass argument like ```--csv``` or ```-json```.
 Parsed data stores to ```tmp/``` directory.
 One caveat for TMDB - you first need to [sign up](https://www.themoviedb.org/account/signup) to The Movie Database and then request a new api key.